ITenthusiasm/testing-websockets/README.md

 # Writing Integration Tests for WebSocket Servers Using Jest/Vitest and WS

+> **_Update: This article was revamped on July 18, 2024 to provide developers with a superior approach to writing tests for WebSocket servers.
+I hope you enjoy it!_** 😄

 WebSockets are very useful for ongoing communication between a client and a server.
 They're simple to use in nature, but they're not so simple when it comes to writing tests.
 This is because WebSockets are event-driven and have no promise-based API.
 For instance, maybe you want to test that your WebSocket server returns the correct message to a client with Jest/Vitest.
 How will you wait for a connection before having your client send a message?
 How will you get a hold of the response message that your client receives and perform your assertions?
 How will Jest/Vitest know when a given test is finished?
 These are the kinds of questions I hope to address in this post on writing integration tests for WebSocket servers.

 Here's our outline: